 TA Orientation (TAO)

 Are you a new graduate or undergraduate TA?
 In this essential introduction to your role as a TA, you will learn about your new responsibilities, the policies that govern your work, and useful tools to use in your course.
-Offered at the beginning of each fall and spring semester, this interactive training led by a team of experienced TA Fellows, TAO is an engaging introduction to life as a TA at Georgia Tech.
+Offered at the beginning of each fall and spring semester, this interactive training led by a team of experienced TAs is an engaging introduction to life as a TA at Georgia Tech.
 While all new undergrad and graduate TAs are encouraged to attend, your school/department will determine if your attendance is mandatory.

 From workshops on teaching and learning to sessions on developing your academic career, CTL offers a variety of workshops to enhance your role on campus and beyond.

 Teaching in any form can be a challenging undertaking.
-A teaching consultation can help you solve a specific issues or gather feedback to highlight your strengths and opportunities for improvement.
+A teaching consultation can help you solve a specific issue or gather feedback to highlight your strengths and opportunities for improvement.
 You can also receive consultations about your academic job search.
 A classroom observation provides important feedback to inform your teaching development, while helping you build your portfolio of evidence of effective teaching.
 Consultations and observations are free and confidential.
-Visit the consultations page for more information.

 TA Development Course: CETL 8000/2000

 Some departments offer the CETL 8000 (and the undergrad equivalent CETL 2000) course to prepare TAs for their role.
 Students in this course will build a foundation for learner-centered teaching, experience self- and peer-feedback, practice using research-driven teaching techniques, and consider ways teaching can influence your continued career development.
-Currently, departments offering CETL 8000 courses include Applied Physiology, Biology, Chemistry, Electrical and Computer Engineering, Math, and Physics.
-More information can be found here.
+Currently, departments offering CETL 8000 courses include Biology, Chemistry, Electrical and Computer Engineering, Math, and Physics.